WinterIsMissing/TAMatch/README.md

 This project aims to serve as a platform for Texas A&M Graduate Students and faculty to minimize human intervention in the application process for TA's.

-### Proposed functionalities
+### Functionalities
 - Allow professors to preference TA’s
-- Allow TA’s to preference professors or classes
 - Allow TA’s to specify which kinds of classes they want / don’t want to teach
-- Maximize amount of successful matches between preferred professors/TA’s/classes.
+- Maximize amount of successful matches between preferred professors/TA’s/classes and quantify it with a score
+- Allow admin to manage instructors, matches, and applications

+### Proposed Functionalities
+- Notification system
+- Overhaul of matchmaker (to allow for multiple sections of a course for example)
+- Allow for course/section creation
+- Allow TA’s to preference professors

 ### Check it out!
 - Demo - [Heroku](https://young-lowlands-69353.herokuapp.com/)